Introduction

 A firewall in between my laptop and the remote file server, allowed

-on OS X, via that ssh connection -- for which the eventual solution was to symlinkgit-annex-shell
+git-annex-shellon OS X, via that ssh connection -- for which the eventual solution was to symlinkgit-annex-shellinto a directory that my~/.bashrcadded into my non-interactive shell$PATH(as mentioned above).

 To solve the firewall issue, I made use of ssh reverse port forwarding,